CHAPTER 77 BWV 120a Herr Gott, Beherrscher aller Dinge

 N.B.
 This essay should be read in conjunction with that on C 120, chapter 86.

-This composition, dating probably from the late 1720s, has survived in fragmentary form but, due to the abundance of borrowing, it can be reconstructed from other works.
+This composition, dating probably from the late 1720s, has survived in fragmentary form but, due to the abundance of borrowing possibilities, it can be reconstructed from other works.
 The text is less specific than that of some of the other wedding cantatas, making several references to the betrothed couple but giving little in the way of clues as to their position in society.
 All that can be assumed is that they must have been a couple of some substance as indicated by the scale of the work and the large instrumental forces called upon.

-Three of the movements (1, 3 and 6) are taken from the earlier C120, a secular cantata probably composed at Còthen (Dürr p 736) and a fourth , the sinfonia, may be retrieved from the later C 29 for which it must have served as a model.
-Reconstruction of this work, however, is not quite as simple as reclaiming these movements, for there is evidence of some radical reworking on Bach's part, particularly in the duet.
+Three of the movements (1, 3 and 6) are taken from the earlier C 120, a secular cantata probably composed at Còthen (Dürr p 736) and a fourth , the sinfonia, may be retrieved from the later C 29 for which it must have served as a model.
+Reconstruction of this work, however, is not quite as simple as reclaiming these movements, for there is evidence of some radical reworking on Bach’s part, particularly in the duet.
 One can do little more than examine each movement against its model, pointing out the main revisions.

 Listeners may find the opening movement somewhat surprising if not actually disappointing.
 It forms the model for the much superior reworking, the Et Expecto from the Bm Mass.
 There Bach dispenses with the opening and closing ritornelli and adds a fifth (second soprano) voice.
-The many implications this has for other adaptations of the score is beyond the scope of this essay but it provides a salutary lesson for the student in the art of 'paraphrase'.
-Listening to the earlier versions of this movement in Cs 120 or 120a and comparing them with the Mass movement is a little like seeing a photograph of the great pyramid of Giza, giving, as it does, a general outline, whilst lacking the ultimate sense of scale, drama and awe.
+The many implications this has for other adaptations of the score is beyond the scope of this essay but it provides a salutary lesson for the student in the art of ‘paraphrase’.
+Listening to the earlier versions of this movement in Cs 120 or 120a and comparing them with the Mass movement is a little like seeing a photograph of the great pyramid of Giza, giving, as it does, a general outline, whilst lacking the ultimate sense of scale, drama and awe of the final version.

-This movement is ideal for students wishing to make a study of Bach's reuse of his own material because it has survived in three versions.
+This movement is ideal for students wishing to make a study of Bach’s reuse of his own material because it has survived in three versions.
 In the majority of cases Bach does not alter the basic structure of recycled movements, making only such alterations of key, instrumentation and word setting as are necessary.
-One reason for this is the constraint of time; another is that he seemed mostly to be satisfied with the original macro-structures of his compositions.
+One reason for this is may well have been the constraints of time; another is that he seemed mostly to be satisfied with the original macro-structures of his compositions.
 But on occasions he did alter the configurations of movements when he thought that they could be substantially improved.
 The rendering for the mass is, without doubt, the most assured of the three, but there are also some important differences between the two cantata versions.

 The transmitted score of the chorus beginning C 120a retains the viola, second trumpet, continuo and vocal parts.
 The missing string, brass and timpani parts can all be reconstructed from the earlier version, although not without the need for some creative decisions.
-For example, the first imitative bars of each of the initial choral entries (bars 15 and 34) were added in C 120a presumably in order to give greater urgency and impact to the words----Lord God!
+For example, the first imitative bars of each of the initial choral entries (bars 15 and 34) were added in C 120a presumably in order to give greater urgency and impact to the words—-Lord God!
 The bars following bar 35 have been substantially rewritten, producing a less transparent texture.
 This vocal section leads to bar 53 where there is a complete reprise of the instrumental ritornello, leading to the contrasting middle section (from bar 67).